 Bob has been the Head Athletic Trainer at Kimball Union Academy since 1997.
 During his time at KUA he has served as President of the New Hampshire Athletic Trainer's Association and as an Athletic Trainer for Ice Hockey at the 2002 Salt Lake City Winter Olympic Games.
 He was also selected to work at the United States Scholar-Athlete Games and has presented at several regional and national conferences.
 He is a certified member of the National Athletic Trainer's Association and a licensed practitioner within the State of New Hampshire.
 Bob received his undergraduate degree in Athletic Training from Castleton State College and completed a Master of Arts degree in Athletic Training at Western Michigan University.
 In 2006, Bob was named New Hampshire's Most Distinguished Athletic Trainer and was the recipient of the New Hampshire Athletic Trainer's Service Award in 2005.
 Beyond his role in the Athletic Department, Bob teaches Introduction to Psychology and is the senior class advisor.
 He resides in Densmore Hall as the Head of House with his wife and twin sons.

 Colleen holds a BS in Athletic Training from the University of Maine in Orono, having first attended Gettysburg College where she studied Health and Exercise Science and played basketball.
-While at UMaine, Colleen had the opportunity to coach basketball at Orono High School, where she had been assigned to for a clinical rotation in Athletic Training.
-It was that experience that confirmed Colleen’s passion for working with student athletes at the secondary school level.
+While at UMaine, Colleen had the opportunity to coach basketball at Orono High School, during one of her Athletic Training clinical rotations.
+It was that experience that confirmed Colleen’s passion for working with student-athletes at the secondary school level.

 Keith J. Loud, MD, MSc is the Interim Chair, Department of Pediatrics and Associate Professor of Pediatrics at the Geisel School of Medicine, Dartmouth College.
 At the Dartmouth-Hitchcock Medical Center, recognized as one of the nation's best hospitals, Dr. Loud is Section Chief of General Pediatrics, and Interim Director of CHaD, the Children's Hospital at Dartmouth-Hitchcock.
 He specializes in Adolescent Medicine, Sports Medicine, and Pediatric Sports Medicine and is involved with DHMC's Orthopaedics: Concussion and Sports Concussion Programs, among others.
 Certified by the American Board of Pediatrics in Adolescent Medicine and Sports Medicine, Dr. Loud has been Kimball Union's Medical Director conducting regular clinics at the Health Center since 2011.
 KUA's working relationship with Dartmouth Hitchcock allows us to have immediate access to some of the best pediatric services in the country.
 Appointments to see Dr. Loud are made through the Health Center